isomerpages/mol-services/_buying-a-hdb/00f-lease.md

 Read [Step 2](https://mol-services-staging.netlify.app/government-services/buying-a-hdb/finances/) for more information on housing finances.

-There will be payment required at this step.
-Do find out more about the [required payments]((https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/staggered-downpayment-scheme) when you sign the Agreement for Lease.
+### There will be payment required at this step

+Do find out more about the [required payments](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/staggered-downpayment-scheme) when you sign the Agreement for Lease.